MORNING AFTER PILL

 You need Morning After Pill Now – If your regular contraception has failed or you have had unprotected sex within the last 3 days you might be worried about being pregnant.
+The emergency contraceptive pill is sometime called ECP, morning after pill, and Plan B.

 You don’t need a Doctor’s prescription.